philwil/PiThings/README.md

 You set up a server which can talk to other servers on internet connected things When you connect to the server you can get the value of things that the server knows about.
-At the start the server its list of things is blank All can be restored from a database or one or more files .
+At the start the server's list of things is blank.
+All can be restored from a database or one or more files.
 When you connect you "ADD" things to the server.
 You can use telnet to connect to the default port (5432) and then issue the following command

-THe main function will also connect to the server allowing command line operation.
+The main function will also connect to the server allowing command line operation.

 Some typical commands include :-